2 min read

-The government has confirmed new funding support to encourage employers to consider taking on an apprentice.
-Employer payments of up to £3,000* per new apprentice hire are available.
+From 1 April, government funding for employers hiring a new apprentice has increased, regardless of the age of the apprentice.
+Our Funding Update provides a summary of the new incentives.
+Employer payments of up to £4,000* per new apprentice hire are available.
 Our step by step Funding Incentive ‘How To’ Guide covers all you need to know.
 You can also call us on 0330 332 7997, email us at email@example.com or start a live chat below to find out how we can help you support and develop your workforce.

 An apprenticeship is a job with paid work experience with accompanying assessment and skills development programme.
 Apprenticeships offer benefits to the employers and individuals giving valuable hands-on experience to the apprentice and can provide your business with a boost to skills and help improve productivity.

 Hiring an apprentice can also help increase employee satisfaction, reduce staff turnover and reduce your recruitment costs.

 Provider Led User Journey | Using the Apprenticeship Service (pdf 2,000kb)